Alien vs. Predator Central logo

 The small and Spartan living quarters of a Predator

 Yautja dwellings, often located in secluded areas of the Predator homeworld, are a harmonious blend of advanced technology and natural elements.
 The interiors serve as a testament to their rich history, adorned with trophies and artifacts from past hunts.
 Predators often live on their ships, where the quarters are small and spartan, with only the essential things being present.
-The Yautja hunting weapons and equipment are always nearby, stashed in personal compartments.
+The Yautja hunting equipment and weapons are always nearby, stashed in personal compartments.
 The Predators often employ a workbench, where they can either maintain their weaponry or clean trophies.

 Yautja Architecture